ninrod/logbook/shell/vim.md

 ## show the name of the current file

-* to show the full name of the current file:
+* to show the full qualified path/name of the current file:

 ```vim
 :echo expand('%:p')